balancer/code-review/rate-providers/InceptionLRTArbitrum.md

         - validity of price update time
         - price growth direction
         - price deviation via a threshold check
-    - comment: However, the price data can also be updated from a different EOA which does circumvent the price data validity checks.
-The `owner` can call `repairRatioFor` and update price data without any validity checks of data.
-This is dangerous particularly as the `owner` is an EOA and private key leakage can have severe effects.
-The owner is currently [arbitrum:0xa83b095cd14A89717e52718c7244885255e83223](https://arbiscan.io/address/0xa83b095cd14A89717e52718c7244885255e83223).
+    - comment: However, the price data can also be updated from a different multisig which does circumvent the price data validity checks.
+The `owner` can call `repairRatioFor` and update price data with the only check being that the rate cannot be 0.
+The owner (3/5 multisig) is currently [arbitrum:0x7411242477Ee9CfA06141398224586E65099f035](https://arbiscan.io/address/0x7411242477Ee9CfA06141398224586E65099f035).

 - [ ] Price data is expected to be volatile (e.g., because it represents an open market price instead of a (mostly) monotonically increasing price).